typicalbot/policies/policies/terms.md

 ## 3) Our Property

-1. All rights, title, and interest in and to the Services and the Website, including the names, look, and feel of the Services and the Website, are the exclusive property of the Company or our licensors.
-All rights reserved.
-2. You shall not acquire any ownership interest in or to the Services by accessing, downloading, or using the Services.
-3. You shall not alter, edit, hide, modify, obscure, or remove any legal and proprietary notices contained within the Services.
+All rights, title, and interest in and to the Services and the Website, including the names, look, and feel of the Services and the Website, are the exclusive property of the Company or our licensors.
+You shall not acquire any ownership interest in or to the Services by accessing, downloading, or using the Services.
+You shall not alter, edit, hide, modify, obscure, or remove any legal and proprietary notices contained within the Services.
-4. You shall not copy, duplicate, sell, reproduce, resell, or exploit any portion of the Services, access to the Services, or use of the Services without the express written permission of the Company.
-5. You shall not copy, duplicate, or use the Company’s branding and logos, and any branding, icons, and logos contained within the Services, without express written permission from the Company.
-6. You shall not copy, duplicate, or reuse any portion of the HTML, CSS, JavaScript, or visual design elements of the Website without express written permission from the Company.

 ## 4) Your Property